 Your marketing calendar calls for three new campaigns to launch in the next 90 days.
 Business goals are outlined, but you’re under the gun to come up with something fresh … and effective.
-You’ve met with your creative team, but your marketing campaign ideas are all tired, or not very good.
+You’ve met with your creative team, but your ideas for marketing campaigns are all tired, or not very good.

 If you’re a B2C marketer using an agency or dedicated creative team, give your team some examples of campaigns that you like, and ask them to use those concepts as guidance during their brainstorming.